Already Gone (Kelly Clarkson song): Critical reception

 Mike Ragogna added that it "already sounds timeless" in The Huffington Post.
 In the Houston Chronicle, Joey Guerra wrote that "'Already Gone' ... is a striking change of pace [from the other songs on All I Ever Wanted].
-The tempo slows, and Tedder gives Clarkson’s vocals a gauzy quality that synchs perfectly with the mournful lyrics.
-It’s an emotive, emotional shot of electricity."
+The tempo slows, and Tedder gives Clarkson's vocals a gauzy quality that synchs perfectly with the mournful lyrics.
+It's an emotive, emotional shot of electricity."
 Billboard likened Clarkson's "ghostly delivery" to that of Sinéad O'Connor.
 Jonathan Keefe from Slant Magazine said that "Ryan Tedder's production on 'Already Gone' is identical to Beyoncé's 'Halo' to the point of distraction, but [Already Gone] has a far stronger melody and Clarkson turns in one of her most evocative performances".
 Jim Abbott of the Orlando Sentinel wrote that the lyrics are not unique or enlightening, and Tedder's production on the track was disliked.
 Jon Caramanica from The New York Times thought that Tedder "drowns [Clarkson] under murky piano on 'Already Gone'."

 On March 5, 2013, Billboard ranked the song at number 19 in its list of Top 100 American Idol Hits of All Time.
 Additionally, it also appeared at number nine of Clarkson's Top 15 Biggest Billboard Hot 100 hits through the week ending April 29, 2017.

 Chart performance

-In North America, digital sales of "Already Gone" resulted in it entering the Billboard Hot 100 and Canadian Hot 100 charts on March 28, 2009, at Number 70.
+In North America, digital sales of "Already Gone" resulted in it entering the Billboard Hot 100 and Canadian Hot 100 charts on March 28, 2009, at number 70.
 It dropped out of both charts the following week, and re-entered them in August 2009.
-It peaked at Number 13 on the Billboard Hot 100, and Number 15 on the Canadian Hot 100.
-The song peaked at Number 3 on the Hot Adult Contemporary Tracks chart, and spent a total of 51 weeks in the chart; it reached Number 5 on Billboards Pop Songs chart, and it spent eight consecutive weeks at Number 1 on the Billboard Hot Adult Top 40 Tracks chart.
-As of September 2017, 2,009,000 copies of the single had been sold in the US, It was also certified Platinum in Canada.
+It peaked at number 13 on the Billboard Hot 100, and number 15 on the Canadian Hot 100, charting for 31 weeks on the former and 32 weeks on the latter.
+The song peaked at number three on the Adult Contemporary chart, where it charted for 51 weeks, and number five on the Pop Songs chart, where it charted for 23 weeks.
+Its greatest success was on the Adult Top 40 chart, where it peaked at number one and remained atop for eight consecutive weeks.
+As of September 2017, 2,009,000 copies of the single had been sold in the US, while in Canada it was certified also certified Platinum, denoting sales of 80,000 units.

 Internationally, "Already Gone" had moderate success.
-It entered the Australian Singles Chart at Number 70 on July 13, 2009, peaked at Number 12 on September 13, 2009, and was certified Gold.
-In New Zealand, it peaked at Number 23 and spent eight weeks on the chart.
-It charted on the UK Singles Chart on August 9, 2009, at Number 153 and peaked at Number 66 in September.
+It entered the Australian Singles Chart at number 70 on July 13, 2009, peaked at number 12 on September 13, 2009, and was certified Gold.
+In New Zealand, it peaked at number 23 and spent eight weeks on the chart.
+It charted on the UK Singles Chart on August 9, 2009, at number 153 and peaked at number 66 in September.
 Elsewhere in Europe, the song charted in Austria, Belgium, the Netherlands, Sweden, and Switzerland.